Kang We-suck

-Kang We-suck (Korean: 강의석, born 25 August 1986) is a South Korean an activist for civil and human rights activist who promotes pacifism, but also a former high-profile criminal.
+Kang We-suck (Korean: 강의석, born 25 August 1986) is a South Korean and activist for civil and human rights activist who promotes pacifism.
 Kang's activism in civil rights (religious and political freedoms) began in 2003 when he was a student.
 Kang went on a hunger strike from 11 August to 25 September and from 16 October to 25 October 2004.
 In 2008, Kang joined a peace movement and in August 2008, staged a naked protest at the Armed Forces Day of South Korea.
 In 2011, Kang became a conscientious objector.

 Biography

-Kang was born in Dongdaemun in Seoul, Republic of Korea.
-He was educated at the Sungil middle school and the Daekwang high school.
-Kang was enrolled in the Seoul National University school of law from March 2005 to 2007 but did not complete his studies.
+Kang was born in 1986 in Dongdaemun, Seoul, South Korea.
+He was educated at Sungil Middle School and later attended Daekwang High School.
+He gained admission to the Seoul National University, School of Law in March 2005.
+However, his time at the university was marked by activism and controversy.
+He became a prominent figure in student protests, notably leading a high-profile occupation of the SNU administration building in 2007 to protest against the university's tuition policies and its collaboration with corporations.
+This period of activism culminated in his departure from the institution; he did not complete his law degree and formally withdrew from the university in 2007.

 Student activism

 In 2004, Kang refused to attend his high school chapel services, preferring private worship.
 On 8 July 2004, Kang was expelled.
 From 11 August to 25 September 2004, Kang went on an hunger strike, receiving support from some teachers, civic groups and 32 congressmen.
 Kang returned to school in October 2004 but held a further hunger strike from 17 to 21 October.
 This won religious rights for students and in taking legal action against his school and the government of Seoul Kang was compensated.